lucianux/english/A1/README.md

 ### Past simple / Use

 - Use 1 / Past finished actions or states.
 We can use the past simple to talk about past finished actions or states.
-We know and we often mention when these actions happened with a past time expression: yesterday, yesterday morning, last night, last week, two days ago, five years ago, etc. Examples:
+We know and we often mention when these actions happened with a past **time expression**: yesterday, yesterday morning, last night, last week, two days ago, five years ago, etc. Examples:
   - Jessica called me last night.
-  - Rachel was a very good writer.
+  - She saw a movie last night.

 - Use 2 / Past repeated actions.
 We can use the past simple to talk about habits or repeated actions that happened in the past but don’t happen in the present.
 We often use adverbs or expressions of frequency (often, always, every day, etc.).
 Examples:
   - When I was a child, I ate sweets every day.